heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 To delete a declaration, use the `delete` command.
 It takes no arguments.
 You will be presented with a numbered menu of declarations that you can delete.
 Enter `0` as the number if you end up at this menu by mistake.

-## Be careful.
+## Type changes cannot be detected automatically.

-You can, for example, define `int x;` and a function that references it.
+You can, for example, define `int x;` and a function that references it:

+    > declare int x;
+    > defun int foobar(int y) { return x*y; }

 Then you can redefine `x` as a `double`.
-If you call the function after that without also redefining it, I've found that the program freezes.
+If you call the function after that without also redefining it (causing the obsolete `int` version of `x` to be referenced), I've found that the program freezes.
 Sending an interrupt signal brings up the Lisp debugger, from which you can go back to the C++ REPL.
-Lisp also attempts to capture SIGSEGV errors, but the program will be very unstable after a segfault.

 If you load a shared-object library with `load-source`, then start a Pthread that calls its code, and then unload the library with `unload-source`, this causes ICPP to crash.
 Send EOF <kbd>Ctrl</kbd><kbd>D</kbd> to exit the LDB debugger that will automatically be started.

+## Threads cannot be detected.

+If a thread is using the code or data in a library, reloading that library will crash ICPP.

 # Compiler errors.